griendt/gd6/docs/docs/phases/4_movement.md

     This makes Heavy units an excellent defensive choice (especially to protect your Cavalry).

 !!! example
-    Suppose an attacker is attacking with 3 Armies and 1 Heavy unit (in that order) and the defense contains 2 Army and 1 Heavy unit.
+    Suppose an attacker is attacking with 3 Armies and 1 Heavy unit (in that order) and the defense contains 1 Heavy unit.
     Then the Invasion is resolved as follows:

     1. The attacker suffers two damage as invasion penalty, killing the first 2 Army units.
     2. The last attacking Army is killed while damaging the Heavy unit.
     3. The attacking Heavy unit and the wounded defending Heavy unit both suffer damage.
 The defender is now defeated.
 The attacker has a wounded Heavy unit left that occupies the target territory.

-??? question "Partially damaged units"
+??? question "What happens to wounded units after battle resolution?"
     It is possible that a Heavy unit gets `1` damage only.
 This means it will not be slain.
 In any future moves (even in the same Turn), the unit will regain its full health.
 In other words, the sustained damage applies only for each Invasion or Skirmish individually.